 Trail reconstruction.

 We trace each UTXO backward to its original source (exchange purchase, mining reward, payment, prior wallet).
 We flag every gap before the VFIU does.
-Most files have one or two gaps; we resolve them with you before filing.
+Most applications have one or two gaps; we resolve them with you before filing.

 03Week 2